ilyaro/docker_devenv/README.md

 # docker_devenv
-Creating and maintain Docker image for development work, keeping development environment the same, on any system Need to be run with volume of git repositories attached
+Creating and maintain Docker image for development work, Docker images are usually used to run software on servers, Kubernetes

-Based on:
+Here you can use it for your development environmant, always uptodate and the same on any system and for all team members using the image You need to add to Dockerfile whatever you neeed and update its versions regulary Here I use several Dockerfiles for Devenv, based on Linux2, Centos7 with full stack of tool we use in the team

-https://www.codemag.com/Article/1811021/Docker-for-Developers
+Need to be run with volume of git repositories attached Based on: https://www.codemag.com/Article/1811021/Docker-for-Developers